paulinajewulska/Kawka/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

-This project is for purpose of a class "Techniki Programowania Frontendowego".

 The application is for purpose of a class "Techniki Programowania Frontendowego" and was created for all coffee fans, who struggle in preparing coffee and finding hidden flavors.
 Sound interesting?
 Check [our website](https://kawka-d542f.web.app/start)! ☕

 ## Website